PacktPublishing/Vulkan-Cookbook/README.md

 * ### [04 - Rendering a reflective and refractive geometry using cubemaps](./Samples/Source%20Files/11%20Lighting/04-Rendering_a_reflective_and_refractive_geometry_using_cubemaps/main.cpp)

-Sample presenting how to use cubemaps to render a geometry that reflects and refracts environment.<br>
+Sample presenting how to use cubemaps to render a transparent geometry that both reflects and refracts environment.<br>
 <b>Left mouse button:</b> rotate the scene

 <img src="./Samples/Source%20Files/11%20Lighting/05-Adding_shadows_to_the_scene/screenshot.png" width="150px" align="right">